 Thanks to these tests, the issue reporter can focus on the actual persistence-related problem since the templates take care of all the bootstrapping logic.

 Because many projects use Hibernate as a JPA provider, it’s very convenient to offer a JPA bootstrap environment as well.
-And that’s what we did.

 We are going to share blog posts, forum and StackOverflow questions, that are especially relevant to our users.